MARIO R. AREVALO, IAO

 Q: I don't qualify for the Enhanced Star.
 Do I qualify for the Basic Star exemption?

 A: Yes.
-The Basic Star, which exempts up to $30,000 of the full market value of a home applies to any homeowner regardless of age, as long as they reside in that legal and primary residence, and have an adjusted gross income under $500,000.
+The Basic Star, which exempts up to $30,000 of the full market value of a home applies to any homeowner regardless of age, as long as they reside in that legal and primary residence, and the total household income doesn't exceed $500,000.

 Q: What other documentation do I need to bring with my Enhanced Star application?